 12. Use speech analytics to identify agent training opportunities

-Being able to analyse large volumes of agent/customer interactions releases information on specific calls with issues, and trends across the whole agent population, creating the opportunity to coach staff using identified good examples to improve standards across the contact centre.
+Being able to analyze large volumes of agent/customer interactions releases information on specific calls with issues, and trends across the whole agent population, creating the opportunity to coach staff using identified good examples to improve standards across the contact centre.
 The resulting information not only creates training opportunities but also enables refinement of scripts, improving the overall performance of the contact centre.

 13. Align Performance Management with your wider strategy